Independent Living Resources

 Statewide Independent Living Councils (SILCs)

-Statewide Independent Living Centers (SILs) are private, nonprofit, consumer-controlled, community-based organizations providing services and advocacy by and for persons with all types of disabilities.
+Statewide Independent Living Centers (SILCs) are private, nonprofit, consumer-controlled, community-based organizations providing services and advocacy by and for persons with all types of disabilities.
 Their goal is to create opportunities for independence, and to assist individuals with disabilities to achieve their maximum level of independent functioning within their families and communities.

 SILCs also serve as a strong consumer voice on a wide range of national, state, and local issues.
 They work to assure physical and programmatic access to housing, employment, transportation, communities, recreational facilities, and health and social services.